 Significant competition exists from approved treatments or treatments in development for the diseases that we are targeting.
 Many of the approved drugs are well-established therapies or products and are widely accepted by physicians, patients and third-party payors.
 There are pharmaceutical and biotechnology companies at various stages of development and approval of treatments for COVID-19 (or vaccines for SARS-CoV-2), HCV, dengue and RSV.
-There are several vaccines and drugs authorized for emergency use and one drug approved for the treatment of certain patients with COVID-19 requiring hospitalization, several drugs approved for the treatment of HCV, an approved vaccine for dengue and an approved drug for the treatment of RSV.
+There are several vaccines and drugs authorized for emergency use, one vaccine, Comirnaty marketed by Pfizer and BioNTech approved for the prevention of COVID-19, one drug approved for the treatment of certain patients with COVID-19 requiring hospitalization and one oral antiviral approved for emergency use in the United Kingdom for the treatment of COVID-19 in high risk patients not requiring hospitalization.
+Additionally, several drugs approved for the treatment of HCV, an approved vaccine for dengue and an approved drug for the treatment of RSV.
 Our product candidates are intended to compete directly or indirectly with existing products and products currently in development.
+In the case of AT-527 for the treatment of COVID-19, this direct competition may include competition against each of Merck and Pfizer, both of which have recently announced that they will be pursuing emergency use authorization from the FDA for oral direct acting antivirals to be administered in the outpatient setting for the treatment of COVID-19.
 Even if approved and commercialized, our product candidates may fail to achieve market acceptance with hospitals, physicians or patients.
 Hospitals, physicians or patients may conclude that our products are less safe or effective or otherwise less attractive than existing drugs.
 If our product candidates do not receive market acceptance for any reason, our revenue potential would be diminished, which would materially adversely affect our ability to become profitable.